twcch/BookMart-Server/README.md

 If you have any questions or suggestions, feel free to reach out to us:

 Email: twcch1218 [at] twcch.io
-Thank you for your interest in TitanicSurvivalClassifer!
+Thank you for your interest in FinAPI!
 We look forward to your contributions and hope you enjoy using and improving this project.